Can you see the Big Dipper in autumn? | EarthSky.org

-It’s autumn.
+It’s autumn here in the Northern Hemisphere.
 There’s a chill in the air, and nights are getting long.
 Maybe you’ve been standing outside on an autumn evening, looking for the Big Dipper?
-It’s perhaps the most famous of all star patterns, and – for those at latitudes 41 degrees North or farther north – it’s circumpolar, or always above the northern horizon.
+It’s perhaps the most famous of all star patterns, and – for those at latitudes 41 degrees north or farther north – it’s circumpolar, or always above the northern horizon.
 If you’re below that latitude, though, you won’t find the Big Dipper in the evening now.
 In autumn, the Big Dipper is below your horizon during the evening hours.

 Want to see it?
 If you’re in the southern U.S. or a comparable latitude, you’ll want to wait until the hours before dawn.
 At this time of year, before dawn, you’ll easily see the Big Dipper ascending in the northeast.